ghc-proposals/ghc-proposals/proposals/separate-get-set-field.md

 it would be a very mechanical rename to fix, as opposed to a potentially impossible definition of `hasField`.

+Currently with this proposal alone you will have to manually define any desired GetField-only instances, as the derived instances will include an associated SetField instance.

 ## Costs and Drawbacks